 Take three lasted no more than one second as it was simply an acoustic guitar flub by John followed by a chuckle (as also heard on “Anthology 2”).
 Take four was complete but unsuitable, while take five broke down because of a mistake by Ringo.
 “We all make mistakes…” he is heard to say on tape.
 Finally, take six is decided to be the best and is spooled back for overdubs.

 George Harrison overdubs the characteristic lead guitar phrases throughout the song as well as some ad-libbed picking at strategic spots in the verses.
 The lead guitar phrases are played through a rotating Leslie speaker cabinet as usually used for a Hammond organ, which give it a unique warbling effect.
-This experimentation continued throughout The Beatles recording years as they played quite a bit of instruments with this effect, even vocals (as on “Tomorrow Never Knows”).
+This experimentation continued throughout The Beatles studio years as they recorded quite a number of instruments using this effect, even vocals (as on “Tomorrow Never Knows”).

 Other overdubs include John playing a "chopping" rhythm on electric guitar in the verses, Ringo on tambourine during the choruses, and John double-tracking his vocals during the choruses, the last two of these overdubs appearing on the same track of the four-track tape.
 By 5:30 pm, the song was complete.